genVida® (non-soy genistein)

 Frequently asked questions about genVida® (non-soy genistein)

-genVida® (non-soy genistein) is studied for supports bone health in postmenopausal women, helps reduce menopausal hot flashes, provides a soy-free isoflavone source.
+genVida is researched primarily for Women's Health, Menopause Support, and Bone Health.
 As a source of pure genistein aglycone, genVida draws on randomized controlled trial evidence showing 54 mg per day for 24 months can support bone mineral density and bone turnover markers in osteopenic postmenopausal women.

-Reported potential side effects may include: Mild gastrointestinal complaints such as bloating, gas, or constipation can occur.
+For most healthy adults, genVida is well tolerated at studied doses.
+Reported effects can include: Mild gastrointestinal complaints such as bloating, gas, or constipation can occur.
 Breast tenderness has been reported infrequently with phytoestrogen use.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications. genVida is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: May interact with tamoxifen and aromatase inhibitors via estrogen receptor activity.
+Possible interactions include: May interact with tamoxifen and aromatase inhibitors via estrogen receptor activity.
 Theoretical interaction with thyroid hormone replacement; separate dosing recommended.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)